In Red

 “No. I can’t.”
 There was an acidic edge to Nylah’s sweet southern tone.

 Annabeth roiled.
-Red hot heat, completely unrelated to the run, rose bloomed up her neck.
+Red hot heat, completely unrelated to the run, bloomed up her neck.
 She tried to stay composed, steady.
-“I just talked to Bean—er, Leigh—the other day.
-She seemed fine.”
+The rose bud seemed to be bigger now, but that couldn’t be possible.
+“When did she come in?”

 “Did you prescribe any medication?
 Bean’s allergic to most opiates.”